johndeweyzxc/Wi-Fi-Penetration-Android/README.md

     - **Description:** The system enters started state because the user presses the start button, the Launcher Module is ready to receive commands
     - **Transition**
         - **Trigger:** The system receives an instruction
-        - **Outcome:** Transistion to state B occurs unless the user presses the stop button
+        - **Outcome:** Transition to state B occurs unless the user presses the stop button
 - **State: B (Instruction Issued)**
-    - **Description:** The system enters instruction issued state, it is now ready to receive control code armament activation
+    - **Description:** The system enters state B when it received an instruction code
     - **Transition:**
         - **Trigger:** The system has finished scanning nearby access points
         - **Outcome:** Transition to State C occurs unless the user presses the stop button
+    - **Note:** An instruction code can be a scan code or an attack code.
+If the system transitions to this state because an attack instruction is issued, it re-scans nearby access point and checks if it found the target access point (State C), it needs to do this to determine the channel and SSID of the target.
+After each attack, a scan instruction is issued so it goes back to this state to scan nearby access point but it does not look for the target since this is just a scan instruction
 - **State: C (Finish Scan)**
     - **Description:** The system enters finished scan state, it is now ready to determine if the target access point is found or not
     - **Transition:**
         - **Trigger:** The system has finished determining if the target access point is found
-        - **Outcome:** Transition to State D or State E occurs unless the target access point is found
+        - **Outcome:** Transition to State D or State E occurs unless the user presses the stop button
 - **State: D (Target Not Found)**
-    - **Description:** The system transistions from C to D because it did not found the target access point
+    - **Description:** The system transitions from C to D because it did not found the target access point
     - **Transition:**
         - **Trigger:** The system did not found the target access point
-        - **Outcome:** Transistion to State B occurs unless the user presses the stop button, it transistions to State B to issue a scan instruction where it scans nearby access points for potential targets
+        - **Outcome:** Transition to State B occurs unless the user presses the stop button, it transistions to State B to issue a scan instruction where it scans nearby access points for potential targets
 - **State: E (Main Task Created or Attack Target)**
-    - **Description:** The system transistions from C to E because it found the access point and thus it launches the attack
+    - **Description:** The system transitions from C to E because it found the access point and thus it launches the attack
     - **Transition:** The system has finished or stopped the main task
         - **Trigger:** Transition is triggered under three conditions: when the allocated time is exhausted, when the user presses the stop button, or when the attack is successful
         - **Outcome:** Transition to State G occurs unless the user stops the attack or the allocated time has exhausted
 - **State: F (Failed Attack)**
     - **Description:** The system enters failed state when the attack is terminated either by user pressing the stop button or when the allocated time has exhausted.
-    - **Transision:** The Launcher Module is programmed to restart if an attack fails and thus will always transistion to State A
+    - **Transition:** The Launcher Module is programmed to restart if an attack fails and thus will always transition to State A
 - **State: G (Successful Attack)**
     - **Description:** The system enters success state because it was able to penetrate the target and was able to intercept important data
-    - **Transistion:** The system proceeds to State B to issue a scan instruction where it scans nearby access points for potential targets
+    - **Transition:** The system proceeds to State B to issue a scan instruction where it scans nearby access points for potential targets

 ## DISCLAIMER